-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 250–300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be a minimum of 150 words.

-The student will use the Reading & Study presentations to submit his/her own completed tutorials in the designated software format to the specifications established within each video tutorial.
+The student will use the presentations provided in each module: week to submit his or her own completed tutorials in the designated software format to the specifications established within each video tutorial.

 The student will submit 3 projects that will be completed after the specified tutorials are completed: (1) Rhythm Track in Ableton, (2) Pro Tools Session with Live Vocal, (3) Video and Soundtrack in Ableton.
 Each project must be completed in the prescribed format.

 Digital Audio Worksheet: from the Digital Audio lecture and research using the web, fill out the worksheet using complete sentences.
 This worksheet will prepare the student for the Digital Audio Quiz.

 There will be 3 quizzes throughout this course.
 Each quiz will be open-book/open-notes, include multiple-choice questions, and have a 45-minute time limit.